 How do trailing stops work?

-The trailing stop rises upward with the rising market price if your trade is leaning toward profit.
-As markets move in your favor, the proportion of loss you’re ready to accept stays the same.
+When you use a this stop type, it rises along with the market price when your trade is in profit.
+This means that as the market moves in your favor, the proportion of loss you are willing to accept remains constant.

-If the market finally turns against you, the trailing stop, which has increased in tandem with your profit, preserves your recent profits.
+If the market eventually turns against you, the trailing stop, which has increased in proportion to your profit, helps to safeguard your recent gains.
+By using them, you can maximize your profits while limiting your losses, which is an essential aspect of successful trading.

 How to set a trailing stop loss?

-Using the same example, if the price rises to $10.5, our trailing stop-loss order will rise to $10.
-This is an example of a trailing stop loss that has been automated.
-You may also manually establish a trailing stop loss.
+Using the same example, when the price rises to $10.5, our stop-loss order will rise to $10.
+This is an instance of an automated stop loss.
+Alternatively, you can also establish a manual adjustment stop loss.

-More experienced traders prefer the manual trailing stop-loss because it gives them more control over when the stop-loss is changed.
-The order placed with the brokerage isn’t a trailing stop-loss order in this situation; instead, it’s a regular stop-loss order.
+Some traders prefer trail the stops manually as it offers them more control over when the stop-loss is adjusted.
+In this case, the order placed with the brokerage isn’t a trailing stop-loss order, but a regular stop-loss order.

 Trailing stop loss example

-Let’s use a real-world example of a forex pair to illustrate a trailing stop-loss order.
+Let’s use a real-world example of a forex pair to illustrate this stop-loss order type.

 Placing a 50-pip trailing stop on EUR/USD after buying it at 1.1850 means that if the price climbs to 1.1900, your stop will move from 1.1800 to 1.1850.
 (50 pips).